chardso/Rosemary-growing/README.md

  Rooting hormones will assist in root formation within 2 to 4 weeks.

  A mist bed with a heated floor will give the best results.

+ Layering maybe accomplished readily in summer by pegging some of the lower branches under a little sand soil.

+ After roots have formed the plants can then be severed frm the parent plant.

+ 2.Soil preparation.

+   Rosemary doesn't grow well in waterlogged or high clay soils.

+   If the clay percentage of the soil is too high,application of gravel stones with a diameter of 1 to 2.5cm can be made that can be worked into the soil before planting.

+   This will assist in aeration of the roots.

+   Other practices of incorporation of good compost will also be beneficial.

+   Herbal and essential oil crops grown on natural soils yield products that are high quality and in demand globally.

+   General soil preparation guidelines.

+   -take soil samples according to correct guidelines.